AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

 Some of the sections in the settings panel are off-screen in @f.m.simulation-tool, but they are accessible by scrolling down.
 The notable sections are described in the following sections.

 ==== Hot Loading Scenarios <s.m.hot-loading>
+#jonas[New content here with the folder structure and such]

 Do not confuse this for hot reloading, but the simulation tool allows for hot loading of scenarios.
 This means that the simulation scenarios that are described later in #nameref(<s.r.scenarios>, "Scenarios") can be selected through a drop-down at any time during the simulation#footnote[`f4` and `f6` can be use to load the previous and next scenario respectively.
 Allowing one to quickly go back and forth and compare scenarios.].
 This will reset the simulation and load the new scenario, loading the corresponding `configuration.toml`, `environment.yaml`, and `formation.yaml`.
 The dropdown menu contains all scenarios listed under @s.r.scenarios along with other miscelleanous scenarios.
 Each scenario is loaded from disk by the scenario loader module by reading through the folder `./config/scenarios/`#footnote[The default, but can be changed using the `--scenario-dir <DIR>` flag when starting the simulator] for every folder with the three different configuration files in them.
 As seen in @listing.scenario-folder-structure.
 This makes it uncomplicated to work on multiple scenarios at once, and share them with others.